adrianlshaw/LightVerifier/README.md

 Most people want to use it for TCG binary attestation, where the TPM logs all the executable programs loaded on the platform, which can be remotely verified against a set of reference measurements.
-The more advanced version is the information flow tracking that we've been researching (to reduce the number of measurements needed to check).

 This project consists of a client and server, which both need TPM tools.
 To set things up manually on a Debian based system then